flokk.

 Confeitaria Serrana for Final Pastéis

 Stop at this old-school Gaia pastry shop before heading to the airport or hotel to pack, and load up on pastéis de nata, queijadas, and travesseiros for the journey home.
-It is a neighborhood bakery r
+It is a neighborhood bakery rather than a tourist spot, which means the pastries are cheaper and the line is shorter than anywhere near the waterfront.

 food_and_drink